circleguard/circlecore/docs/advanced-usage.rst

 Advanced Usage
 ==============

 This is a hodgepodge of circleguard features not mentioned in other parts of the documentation.
-This page will be written at a high level and is intended for developers who know what they are doing, and are just looking for a page listing all the things they *can* do, or are looking to learn more about circleguard's internals.
+This page is written at a high level and is intended for developers who know what they are doing, and are just looking for a page listing all the things they *can* do, or are looking to learn more about circleguard's internals.

 Retrieve a Beatmap